DanielAtkins93/WeatherPy/README.md

 # WeatherPy

+## Purpose
-The purpose of this repository is to develop a travel itinerary based on weather preferences.
+To develop a travel itinerary based on weather preferences.